xycertbsi/VimOS/README.md

 # VimOS
 *xycert @ 2025*

-Operating system on Assembly and C.
+*sory for errors in text my english is not prety good* Operating system on Assembly and C.
 I the code created with AI(Claude 4.5)
 I start from bootOS(nanochess project) ***thx***